 I am an Australia-based scientist with 15+ years experience working in a variety of academic, agency and private sector positions.
-After post-doctoral positions at the Centre for Biodiversity and Conservation Science (UQ), the Remote Sensing Research Centre (UQ) and the Centre for Ecosystem Science (UNSW) I commenced as a Senior Lecturer at James Cook University in September 2019.
+After positions at the Centre for Biodiversity and Conservation Science (UQ), the Remote Sensing Research Centre (UQ) and the Centre for Ecosystem Science (UNSW), I commenced as a Senior Lecturer at James Cook University in late 2019.

 In my research I focus on delivering the science necessary to inform large scale environmental management and conservation.
 I work at the interface of ecology, geospatial science and geography, and have ongoing research projects focused around quantifying change in ecosystems and wildlife populations.